jruizgit/rules/docs/reference.md

 Summary of rule attributes:
 * count: defines the number of events or facts, wich need to be matched when scheduling an action.
-* span: defines the tumbling time between scheduled actions.
+* span: defines the tumbling time in seconds between scheduled actions.
 * pri: defines the scheduled action order in case of conflict.

 #####Ruby